Where herring go to spawn, seabirds love to follow.

 The scoters largely work in unison, performing a fluid ballet of sorts as they cycle in ever-changing formations around and around the near-shore shallows, where they dive in waves to reach the herring eggs.
 The phenomenon typically continues over a span of days, and manifests in different ways in different years, but this clip repeated thousands of times is fairly representative.
 Especially impressive to me is how the scoters maintain formation and dive in orderly sequence behind the line directly in front of them, with hundreds of birds disappearing under the water in one place, then reappearing in another.

-As noted the event serves as a visual feast for photographers as well — I’ll post a longer sequence showing much more of the fascinating phenomenon soon.
-But as a “quick take” for those in a hurry, this shot provides a good overview of the surf scoters’ amazing choreography.
+As noted the annual event serves as a visual feast for photographers as well — to view a longer sequence showing much more of the fascinating phenomenon, CLICK HERE.
+But as a “quick take” for those in a hurry, the short clip above provides a good overview of the amazing choreography surf scoters and other seabirds present in bays and inlets along Nature’s Coast every year.